 I place a focus on predictive analytics, as related technologies apply across industries and could almost be classified as approaching mainstream in 2017.
 Below is a collection of the best resources that I could dig up, along with my closing analysis of major lessons gleaned across sources; as always, I encourage you to draw your own conclusions.

-Neilson is among the largest market research firms in the world.
-In this 2014 Neilson study, the company interviewed thousands of small businesses in the US and found a mixed bag of results in terms of sentiment / assumptions about predictive analytics:
+Neilsen is among the largest market research firms in the world.
+In this 2014 Neilsen study, the company interviewed thousands of small businesses in the US and found a mixed bag of results in terms of sentiment / assumptions about predictive analytics:

 In looking at responses from a recent Nielsen poll of 2,000 small businesses in the U.S., 41 percent think conducting market research is too costly, and 42 percent say they just don’t have the time.
 And even more surprisingly, 35 percent went so far as to say they’ve never even considered it.

-The article mentions potential market forces that might be driving small business toward data science, including the advent of much for tailored and personalized marketing and products from bigger players (made possible by their own big data investments and initiatives).
+The article mentions potential market forces that might be driving small business toward using machine learning applications, including the advent of much for tailored and personalized marketing and products from bigger players (made possible by their own big data investments and initiatives).

-The infographic list in the article (which is worth a look) identifies “gather data about ideal customers” as the top reason that this sample of small businesses conduct market research.
+The infographic list in the article (which is worth a look and included below) identifies “gather data about ideal customers” as the top reason that this sample of small businesses conduct market research.

 IDC Worldwide Big Data and Analytics Predictions

 International Data Corporation (IDC) ranks among the largest IT market research firms, and was founded in 1964.
 In their recent analytics predictions press release, IDC leads by stating the following: